powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

-#### This update added: &nbsp; videoinfox -d &nbsp; Autoplay video files in the current directory.

-#### Last update fixed: &nbsp; Play Directory alphabetical sorting for directories that include multiple file extensions.
+#### This update added: &nbsp; Error reporting added to command line options.
+User notified if videoinfox's config directory is missing.

 <br />